quantum-mob/MaZX/INSTALL.md

 ## Update

-The package is automatically upgraded if an update is available.
+Once installed, MaZX will automatically check for updates and install the newest update (if any).

 ## Uninstall